Matesxs/GAN-Playground/README.md

 ### WGAN

-More stable training in comparison to DCGAN but slower to train
+More stable training in comparison to DCGAN but slower to train and capacity of model is smaller because of hard clamping weights

 1. Celeb dataset (64x64 color, 200000 images) - batch size 64
    1. Generated - 3M iters \